Enjoying swans and ducks on our lakes and waterways is one of the great pleasures of living on the Gold Coast.

 I’m often asked ‘what’s the best food for swans?’
 It definitely isn’t bread.
 Bread is not good for any species of bird.
 Their digestive system is not designed to metabolize refined flour, preservatives, yeast or refined sugar.
 And yet bread to a swan is like lollies (candy) to a kid.
 They’ll gollop it down.
 Same is true for ducks.

 You’ll notice that in the wild swans dip their head underwater.
 They do this to feed on the stems and roots of water weeds.
-These ‘green foods’ are a swan’s natural diet, supplemented by grasses on land and the occasional bug or insect.
+These ‘green foods’ are a swan’s natural diet, supplemented by grasses on the land, plus the occasional bug or insect.

-I know that bread is very convenient and clearly swans and ducks love it, but to maintain good health they have to eat a natural diet, or foods that are close to their natural diet.
-Shredded lettuce, cast into the water, is a healthy food for most waterbirds, but if you want to do even better try the following mixture …
+I know that bread is very convenient and clearly swans and ducks love it, but to maintain good health they need to eat a natural diet, or foods that are close to their natural diet.

-Rip up or shred some lettuce and add a little silver beet (not spinach).
-Swans love fresh corn off the cob (or canned) and fresh peas (defrosted).
-You can also add a little grated carrot and chopped broccoli into the mix (no onions or garlic).
-Cast this mixture into shallows where the swans can reach it (not onto grass or the beach).
-Alternatively, fill a low bowl with clean water and drop in handfuls of the mixture.
-Sometimes swans will feed from a bowl but they often prefer the mixture to be scattered in shallow water.
 This nutritious ‘swan soup’ is good for swans and ducks.
-However, don’t feel disappointed if they turn up their nose and give you a look that says, ‘OK, where’s the bread?’
-Persist because they will get used to it.
-You can add a small handful of millet or mixed grains (from a pet store) but the less grains the better.
+However, don’t feel disappointed if they turn up their nose first time and give you a look that says, ‘OK, where’s the bread?’
+Persist, because they will get used to it.
+You can even add a small handful of millet or mixed grains (from a pet store), but remember the less grains the better.